cperezba/Note-Taker/README.md

 ## <a id="description-header"></a> Description

-CRUD is an aboslutely essential aspect of web-development.
+CRUD is an absolutely essential aspect of web-development.
 To better learn and master CRUD HTML methods - namely, GET, POST, PUT, and DELETE - a Note Talker with broken code was refactored and made fully-functional.

 The purpose of this Note Taker is essentially that of a simple to-do-list.
 A user can create, retrieve, and delete notes.